 Arlington, Va.
-(January 30, 2018)— Shirley Bloomfield, chief executive officer of NTCA–The Rural Broadband Association, testified today before the House Committee on Energy and Commerce Subcommittee on Communications and Technology during the hearing, “Closing the Digital Divide: Broadband Infrastructure Solutions.”
+(May 17, 2018)— Shirley Bloomfield, chief executive officer of NTCA–The Rural Broadband Association, testified today before the House Committee on Natural Resources Subcommittee on Federal Lands during a legislative hearing on federal land bills.
 The following is excerpted from Bloomfield’s written testimony:

 “After the initial business case can be made for rural broadband, we come to the next significant challenge – the barriers to deployment itself.
-This is where the questions and legislation presented in today’s hearing then become so important, helping to reduce the costs and time associated with deployment and allowing providers to get back to the business of building broadband networks in rural America.
+This is where the questions and legislation presented in today’s hearing become so important, helping to reduce responsibly and thoughtfully the costs and time associated with deployment and allowing providers to get back to the business of building broadband networks in rural America.